 The frequency band 4 200–4 400 MHz may also be considered as a potential candidate band for the “Spectrum Release” activities.
 In addition, the use of this band by aviation may also become subject to “Spectrum Pricing”.
 (See Chapter 8 Section “ICAO Spectrum Strategy”.)

-AVIATION USE: The band is used exclusively for airborne radio altimeters (also called radar altimeters) (see Footnote 5.438), which have a vital task during all phases of flight, including being a prime component in automated landing for flare guidance, and as the sensor component in ground proximity warning systems.
+AVIATION USE: The band is used exclusively for airborne radio altimeters (also called radar altimeters) (see No. 5.438), which have a vital task during all phases of flight, including being a prime component in automated landing for flare guidance, and as the sensor component in ground proximity warning systems.
 The basic function of radio altimeters is to measure the aircraft’s absolute height above ground level.
 Considerable studies have been undertaken to identify the need for a 200 MHz wide-band for this system (see CCIR Report BL8, Düsseldorf 1990).
 These studies show that the full band is required to meet the accuracy and integrity requirements of radio altimeters.
 As noted, these radio altimeters are operational during all phases of flight.

 COMMENTARY: